 Lemon Eucalyptus Oil

 Experts say that lemon eucalyptus oil is just as effective as DEET in repelling mosquitoes!
 Lemon eucalyptus oil can also be used to prevent deer tick bites.
+Learn more about the many use of eucalytups oil here.

 Want an easy (and tasty!) way to keep the mosquitoes off of you?
 Just eat lots of garlic!
 When your body secretes the garlic, bugs will be able to sense it, and they will steer clear of you!
 You can also get the same effect by sprinkling garlic powder around your home, if you don’t want to battle garlic breath!